MUNICIPALITY OF SANTA FIORA

 Along the Via Lunga you’ll reach the Ghetto, the jewish quarter were ther Sinagoga used to stand.
 From here you’ll reach the characteristic Piazzetta del Borgo with the Church of Saint Augustine (XIV cent.), that preserves frescoes and a wooden crucifix of the 15th century.

 Terziere di Montecatino

-Through Porta San Michelegateway you’ll reach the Terziere di Montecatino.
+Through Porta San Michele gateway you’ll reach the Terziere di Montecatino.
 Thanks to the abundance of water, many manufacture once flourished here.
-But the most remarkable view is that of the pool of water: the Peschiera, that alone is worth a journey, is a suggestive Sforza park (XVI cent.); and the nearby Church of Madonna delle Nevi that rises over the springs of the Fiora River, that you can see flowing under a glass floor.
+But the most remarkable view is that of the water pool, the Peschiera, a suggestive Sforza park that alone is worth a journey here (XVI cent.); and the nearby Church of Madonna delle Nevi that rises over the springs of the Fiora River, that you can see flowing under a glass floor.
 Close to the Peschiera you’ll find the Tunnel of the River Fiora Springs, that have always fascinated all the people visiting or living in Santa Fiora.

 In the surroundings